Ant0nidas/CK3-Playset-Preserver/README.md

 - It isn't necessary to have the launcher open while the program runs.

+- The program will not overwrite an existing mod.

 - No support or troubleshooting is provided for preserved playsets.
 By using this method, you agree not to seek advice for gameplay or mod-related issues on the authors' Discord servers, Steam pages, or elsewhere.

 - You are not allowed to distribute the preserved playset.
 All content belong to their respective authors and you have to get their consents.